Let us send you paid writing opportunities in our free email newsletter:

 • Philadelphia Magazine is a monthly print and daily digital magazine about Philadelphia’s city life, restaurants, events, health, real estate, and more.
 According to their editor-in-chief, they pay $1 per word.
 To visit their contact page, click here.

 • Companion is a new biannual print publication by GAIL's Bakery in the United Kingdom.
 They explore “topics within food & drink, history, nature, sustainability, and craft.”
-They previously indicated that rates for creative pieces could go up to £500, while reported features were paid at £1.30 per word.
-Their pitch guide has been removed, but you can contact them here.
+They have previously indicated that rates for creative pieces could go up to £500, while reported features were paid at £1.30 per word.
+To contact them, refer to this page.

 • The Food Section is a newsletter providing food and drink coverage across the American South.
 They’re actively looking for freelancers to contribute to their newsletter, with a focus on reported stories that showcase the South's diversity.
-According to their pitch guide, they pay $1058.16 per feature story (about 1,200 words), and are open to negotiate small expenses fees.
+According to their pitch guide, they pay $1084.61 per feature story (about 1,200 words), and are open to negotiate small expenses fees.
 To learn more, refer to this page.

 • Feminist Food Journal is an online magazine about feminist food future.
 They accept written articles (1,500 to 5,000 words) and audio pieces (15 to 45 minutes) in a range of styles and formats: “literary journalism, memoirs, interviews, investigative journalism, poetry, and fiction.”
 According to their guidelines, they pay a flat rate of $130 per contribution.
 Learn more about them here.
-Read their pitch guide here.

 • Backwoods Home Magazine publishes articles focused on self-reliance, including topics such as producing independent energy, growing food, and making a living without city dependence.
 The magazine covers a wide range of subjects such as food preservation, health, raising animals, country skills, homeschooling, and more.
 According to their guidelines, they offer payments ranging from $40 to $200 per article.
 To learn more, refer to their submission guidelines.